 Applicants must have completed doctoral training in psychology, behavior analysis, or a related discipline and be U.S. citizens or permanent residents.
 Trainees are selected on the basis of scholastic record and commitment to a career in substance abuse research.
 Salary is competitive and commensurate with experience (PGY 1-7) and supported by NIH Institutional Training Awards.

-To apply, forward CV, statement of research interests, and 3 letters of reference to Stephen T. Higgins, PhD c/o Diana Cain (Diana.Cain@uvm.edu).
+To apply: forward application cover letter (DOC), curriculum vitae, statement of research interests, and 3 letters of reference to: Attn: Drs.
+Stephen Higgins, Sarah Heil, and Stacey Sigmon c/o Ms. Diana Cain (Diana.Cain@uvm.edu).

 An overarching priority of our NIGMS COBRE project is to support the selection and career development of excellent UVM junior faculty.
 We support and mentor a maximum of 5 junior faculty projects at any one time.
 The COBRE junior faculty, referred to as Project Directors (PDs), receive generous research funding and mentoring by senior faculty with the overarching goal of having them succeed in obtaining their first NIH independent research grant (R01 or equivalent).
 Our current PDs and their research topics are: